Cinzia Ferrini

-Cinzia Ferrini (born October, 1956) is an Italian professor of philosophy at the University of Trieste and a member of Academia Europaea.
+Cinzia Ferrini (born October 1956) is an Italian professor of philosophy at the University of Trieste and a member of Academia Europaea.

-Life and works
+Life and work

 Ferrini earned an M.A. in Philosophy with highest honors (110/110 e lode) from the University of Rome "La Sapienza" in 1982, with a thesis on La categoria della Misura nella Scienza della logica di Hegel (The Category of Measure in Hegel's Science of Logic), supervised by F. Valentini and co-supervised by N. Merker In 1989, Cinzia Ferrini completed a Ph.D. in Philosophy at the same university with a dissertation on Logica dell'Essere e concetto di Natura nel sistema hegeliano (The Logic of Being and the Concept of Nature in the Hegelian System), under the supervision of L. Lugarini.